 Your primary motivation for seeing your child is the quality time you get to have together, but it can also be helpful to your custody case.
 If you’ve always been involved in the daily activities of your children, then, as the father, this is advantageous when trying to gain custody of your children.
 You’re in much better shape in terms of gaining custody than a father who has been absent from his children’s lives.

-Here are some suggestions to improve your odds of remaining a large part of your child’s life:
+Here are some additional suggestions to improve your odds of remaining a large part of your child’s life.

 Assert your desire to have shared or full custody or significant visitation from the very beginning.
 Do not presume that you will get your chance to voice your wish for regular contact later in the divorce process.
 Be clear about your custody desires from the very beginning.
 You should take steps to show the court that you know how much care your child will require.
 You also need to be prepared to show the court you meet those needs.

 Never discuss child care as part of the custody discussions.
 This will confuse the issue and may convince the court that you are more concerned with reducing payments than spending time with your child.

-- Be clear about how the schedule will impact the child.
-Fledging out a schedule on paper will help all parties find gaps in the schedule they may have missed otherwise.
+Be clear about how the schedule will impact the child.
+Flushing out a schedule on paper will help all parties find gaps in the schedule they may have missed otherwise.
 Child custody and visitation schedules can be altered to meet the best interest of the children.